AltheriaOrg/VERTIgO-docs/docs/eesp-editor/EESPEditorOverview/Inspector.md

 **Sensitivity**: The precision of the orientation of the object when the trainee presses the button.

-**Distance**: The furthest point from where the trainee can validate the condition.
+**Distance**: The furthest point from where the trainee can validate the Task.

 In general we keep sensitivity at 0 and the distance between 0.3 and 0.5.